Share with your friends

 This huge open-air space accommodates 20,000 worshipers at a time.

-Prayers in the courtyard face this majestic three-dome edifice.
+Prayers in the courtyard face this majestic three-dome prayer hall.
 It contains the mihrab (a traditional wall niche that points to Mecca).

 Minarets